rust-lang/rustup/doc/src/installation/windows.md

 using the [MinGW/MSYS2 toolchain] use the GNU build.

-When targeting the MSVC ABI, Rust additionally requires an [installation of Visual Studio 2013 (or later) or the Visual C++ Build Tools 2019][vs] so `rustc` can use its linker and libraries.
-The Visual C++ Build Tools require a Visual Studio license (either Community, Pro, or Enterprise).
+When targeting the MSVC ABI, Rust additionally requires an [installation of Visual Studio][msvc install] so `rustc` can use its linker and libraries.

-For Visual Studio, make sure to check the "C++ tools" and "Windows 10 SDK" option.
 No additional software installation is necessary for basic use of the GNU build.

 By default `rustup` on Windows configures Rust to target the MSVC ABI, that is a target triple of either `i686-pc-windows-msvc`, `x86_64-pc-windows-msvc`, or `aarch64-pc-windows-msvc`